altMITgcm/MITgcm/doc/contributing/contributing.rst

 **7.** On GitHub, go to your fork and hit the pull request (PR) button, and wait for the MITgcm head developers to review your proposed changes.
 You may get additional questions or requests before your changes are accepted into the primary MITgcm source code.

-If you want to update your code branch before submitting (or any point in development), follow the following recipe.
+If you want to update your code branch before submitting a PR (or any point in development), follow the following recipe.
 It will ensure that your GitHub repo stays up to date with the main repository.
-Note again that your edits should always be to a development branch (here, “newfeature”), not the master branch.
+Note again that your edits should always be to a development branch (here, ``newfeature``), not the master branch.

 ::